hexive/sunpaper/README.md

 ## Sunpaper

-Sunpaper is a small utility to change wallpaper based around your local sunrise and sunset times.
+Sunpaper is a small utility to change wallpaper based on local sunrise and sunset times.

-It works with several modified [dynamic themes](#wallpaper-previews) to move through 8 images throughout the day depending on the position of the sun at your location and time of year.
+It works with several modified [dynamic themes](#wallpaper-previews) to move through eight images throughout the day depending on the position of the sun at your location and time of year.

 Compatible with any linux distribution and window manager (X or wayland).